All Products

 Note

-If the error ERROR 0A000: ALGORITHM=INSTANT is not supported for this operation.
-Try ALGORITHM=COPY/INPLACE. appears, the current add column operation cannot proceed with the INSTANT algorithm.
-Ensure the loose_innodb_support_instant_add_column parameter is enabled and review the limits.
+If this statement returns ERROR 0A000: ALGORITHM=INSTANT is not supported for this operation.
+Try ALGORITHM=COPY/INPLACE., instant column addition is not supported for this operation.
+Check whether the loose_innodb_support_instant_add_column parameter is enabled, then review the Limits.

 ALTER TABLE <table_name> ADD COLUMN <column_name> int, ALGORITHM=DEFAULT;